 In addition, all appraisers are required to do continuing education once every two years.
 This means that even certified appraisers should ask if the company will pay for education.

 These are the most relevant questions that I wish I had asked during my interview.
-I will add other questions as I come up with other questions.
+I will add other questions as I come up with other things I wish I asked.
 Check out my related post on the differences between commercial and residential appraisals here.
 Another post that might interest you as well is about how real estate appraisers get paid.
 Click here to go to that page.
 If you have any other ideas for a related post or any questions please comment below or contact me with the contact page above.